 The next time you are about to check your inbox for new messages, think about and pay attention to what might be the more important factor in whether you decide to open or delete a message – is it the subject line or the From name?

 Email Deliverability: What Is It and Why Should You Care?

 Now that your recipients have opened your message, you should reassure them with a credible From address so they know who the From name actually represents.

 A common mistake marketers make is using a no-reply address, which is known to decrease response rates and overall deliverability as it suggests the relationship only goes one way.
-Or it looks like spam, as this one does:

 “No reply” also deters recipients from wanting to add your address to their safe sender list or address book for the reason that it seems to be an invalid or unmonitored mailbox.
 Worse, if the mailbox is indeed invalid, you are losing out on all the valuable information you can find in out-of-office replies to help you clean up your lists.